1. Fulfillments

 `/v1/shipments/:shipment`

 Once you have found the shipping label that suits your needs, you can purchase it by passing the rate ID into the request body.
+Purchasing a label automatically advances the fulfillment status from packed to shipping.
 There are additional options availible here, please see the shipments section.

 In the response, you'll have the label_url with the PDF of your shipping label(s).
 If there are multiple shipping labels, the label_url property will combine all shipping labels into one PDF document for easy printing.
 Each parcel in the shipment will also have its own PDF document attached to it.